 Along with organisations across the third sector, we are calling for a further increase in the Scottish Child Payment to £40 per week, to help plug growing gaps in household finances.
-In August 2022, we joined with 120 third sector organisations, trade unions, faith groups and academics to call for a doubling of forthcoming instalments of the Scottish Child Payment bridging payments, in order to bring some respite for many low-income women.
-This was subsequently announced by the First Minister at the SNP Conference in October 2022.
+In August 2022, we joined with 120 third sector organisations, trade unions, faith groups and academics to call for a doubling of forthcoming instalments of the Scottish Child Payment bridging payments,71 in order to bring some respite for many low-income women.

-Scottish Government should increase the Scottish Child Payment to £40 per week.
+Scottish Government should increase the Scottish Child Payment to £40 per week and double bridging payments for eligible school aged children.